42mcmaster/databaseApplications/dbApps04/dbApps04_SQLBasics.md

 - Combine multiple SQL clauses in one query
 - Translate pandas operations to SQL equivalents

-**You already know these concepts from Lesson 02!** Today you learn the SQL syntax.
+**You already know these concepts from Lesson 02 and 03!** Today you will continue exploring the SQL syntax.

 ---